yarlson/stagely/docs/architecture/03-secrets-management.md

 }
 ```

-**Side Effect:** All active environments for this project are automatically redeployed with the new secret.
+**Side Effect:** All active stagelets for this project are automatically redeployed with the new secret.

 ### Delete Secret